thomassuedbroecker/custom-reranker-deployment/README.md

 ### Step 4: Deploy the `reranker` to the cluster

-Before you execute this automation ensure you set the right values also in the [deployment.yaml](/code/deployment/deployment.yaml) file for your container images.
+Before you execute this automation, ensure you set the correct values also in the [deployment.yaml](/code/deployment/deployment.yaml) file for your container images.

 * Runtime: "`icr.io/reanker-tsuedbro/reranker-tsuedbro:v1`"
   Related environment variables:`$CR/$CR_REPOSITORY/$CI_NAME`